wwillems/wwillems.github.com/_posts/2015-01-24-angular-exploration-sliding-puzzle.md

 [TODO add screenshot]

-The high score can be viewed by selecting the 'High scores' entry in the Swiped menu.
+The high scores can be viewed by selecting the 'High scores' entry in the Swiped menu.
 It shows a list of high scores showing the user name, the date of the high score, the playing level and the time needed to complete the puzzle.
 The search box can be used to select a specific player's scores.

 This is a sample list of high scores: